Trivernis/discordbot.js/README.md

   "commandSettings": {
-    "maxSequenceParallel": 5, // the maximum number of commands executed in parallel "maxSequenceSerial": 10 // the maximum number of commands executed in serial }
+    "maxSequenceParallel": 5, // the maximum number of commands executed in parallel "maxSequenceSerial": 10 // the maximum number of commands executed in serial },
+  "database": "postgres or sqlite", // choose one "databaseConnection": {
+    "user": "USERNAME",
+    "host": "HOSTNAME OR IP",
+    "password": "DATABASE USERPASSWORD",
+    "database": "BOT DATABASE NAME", // the database needs to exist "port": 5432 // the port of the database server
+  }
 }
 ```